 If you’re getting the Uppababy MESA infant car seat, you’ll appreciate the compatibility with this stroller.
 It clicks right in, so you can put your baby in the car, put the stroller in the trunk, and then use them together wherever you go.
 The Vista stroller has lots of accessories that you can buy as well.
 These are sold separately, which is a con since other strollers (namely, the Zoe stroller) has so many accessories included or built-in (like a snack cup, water bottle holder, phone holder, etc.)

-I think this is a huge selling point.
+I think this is a huge selling point, especially as a mom of two.
 This stroller fits two children which makes the investment that much easier!
 The VISTA fits two infant car seats, two Bassinets, two seats – or a combination of those to make it a great double stroller (although Uppababy does have a traditional umbrella double stroller here that would be great for twins as another stroller option).
-Knowing we can use other configurations for longer if we have another child gives me peace of mind.
+It gave me peace of mind knowing that I would be able to use this if we had a second (and now we do).

 This photo is from Vista’s website, showing how you can use it with up to THREE children!
 There isn’t room for three seats, but if you have an older child, they can stand on the back with this piggyback ride along board.